 In this course, experiential learning takes place in diverse industry work settings.
 Selected students are exposed to various pastry arts kitchen rotations.
 Upon completion, the student will have a better understanding of the demands and expectations of the food service industry.
 Academic credit is awarded for this hands-on experience.
-Ouarter Credit Hours 15.0
+Prerequisite: Completion of all freshman level coursework.
+Quarter Credit Hours 15.0